Wise Self-and-Parts Work

 Wise Self-and-Parts Work*

-* NOTE: Perhaps you have heard of IFS or Internal Family Systems, the work of Dick Schwartz?
-Ron Kurtz’ Hakomi and Jon Eisman’s ReCreation of the Self or RcS work is both similar and different to their cousin IFS.
+* NOTE: Perhaps you have heard of IFS or Internal Family Systems, the work of Dick Schwartz.
+The Wise Self-Parts Work I offer is drawn from Ron Kurtz’ Hakomi and Jon Eisman’s ReCreation of the Self or RcS.
+It is both similar and different to their cousin IFS.
 Ron and Dick were friends and were inspired by one another’s work while at the same time following the direction of their own visions.

 One of the most important transformational acts of healing happens as you: